AndrewRathbun/KAPE-EZToolsAncillaryUpdater/README.md

 ## Usage Examples

-As of version [4.0](https://github.com/AndrewRathbun/KAPE-EZToolsAncillaryUpdater/releases/tag/4.0), all you have to is run the script by itself without any arguments, unless you want to leverage `-silent` or `-DoNotUpdate`.
+As of version [4.0](https://github.com/AndrewRathbun/KAPE-EZToolsAncillaryUpdater/releases/tag/4.0) and newer, all you have to is run the script by itself without any arguments, unless you want to leverage `-silent` or `-DoNotUpdate`.

-An example of the current switches:
+### Current Switches

 * `-silent` - Disable the progress bar and exit the script without pausing in the end

+Example: `.\KAPE-EZToolsAncillaryUpdater.ps1 -silent`

 * `-DoNotUpdate` - Use this if you do not want to check for and update this script (KAPE-EZToolsAncillaryUpdater.ps1)

+Example: `.\KAPE-EZToolsAncillaryUpdater.ps1 -DoNotUpdate`

 ## Disclaimer (.NET 6)